DanielHemmati/ccwc-in-go/README.md

 ## Why Dockerfile

-I was really to see how does a Go project Dockerfile looks like, turn out it's really simple.
+I was curious to see what a Go project Dockerfile looks like; it turns out it's really simple.

 Just build the image and run it: